scality/backbeat/docs/lifecycle.md

 * **action**: type of lifecycle action, e.g. "deleteObject"
 * **details**: additional info related to the action

+## Manual Testing

+### Transition

+To ease manual testing or demos of transition policies, for which delays are at least 1 day, the `TRANSITION_ONE_DAY_EARLIER=true` environment variable subtracts 1 day from the trigger date.
+This makes policies with `Days: 1` effectively immedidate.

 ## Links

 * AWS Lifecycle Reference: